lovetodevelop/darwin-xnu/README.md

 Other makefile options
 ----------------------

  * $ make MAKEJOBS=-j8    # this will use 8 processes during the build.
-The default is 2x the number of active CPUS.
+The default is 2x the number of active CPUs.
  * $ make -j8             # the standard command-line option is also accepted
  * $ make -w              # trace recursive make invocations.
 Useful in combination with VERBOSE=YES
  * $ make BUILD_LTO=0      # build without LLVM Link Time Optimization